Fantom-Factory/afIoc/readme.md

 Define your service with a mixin and take advantage of true lazy loading!

-By fronting your service with a mixin, IoC will generate and compile a service proxy on the fly.
+By fronting your service with a mixin, IoC can generate and compile a service proxy on the fly.
 The *real* service is only instantiated when you call a method on the proxy.

 This means circular service dependencies are virtually eliminated!